Threat Of Obamacare Repeal Leaves Community Health Centers In Limbo

 In the coming months Harbin and her colleagues will be lobbying lawmakers in Albany and Washington, D.C., to renew Jordan's funding — including the 330 grant, which is set to end in September.

-"We're used to doing a lot with a little, but we increasingly know that we do need to have financial support," Harban says.
+"We're used to doing a lot with a little, but we increasingly know that we do need to have financial support," Harbin says.
 "And that's keeping us up at night." — Karen Shakerdge, WXXI, Rochester

-Adelante Healthcare, Phoenix, Ariz.
+Adelante Healthcare, Phoenix

-Adelante Healthcare has been part of the health safety net in Phoenix for nearly four decades — when its doctors began helping farm workers in the city's surrounding fields.
+Adelante Healthcare has been part of the health safety net in Phoenix for nearly four decades — when its doctors began helping farmworkers in the city's surrounding fields.
 But the Affordable Care Act enabled Adelante to expand like a brand new business.

 "Adelante has grown by 35 percent in the last 12 months," says Dr. Robert Babyar, Adelante's assistant chief medical officer.
 "We've increased our provider staffing — almost doubled our providers.
 And the number of services we provide has doubled."